italia/spid-cie-oidc-docs/docs/en/termini_acronimi.rst

     * - **Onboarding**
       - Registration Procedure of a new Entity inside the SPID and CIE Federations.
     * - **Federation Endpoint**
-      - Endpoints used to fetch and resolve Entity statements, query a list of all the subordinate entities and check the trust mark status.
+      - Endpoints used to fetch and resolve Entity statements, query a list of all the subordinate Entities and check the trust mark status.

 Acronyms